 North Korea fires ballistic missile over Japan

-Tokyo also said it overflew its territory, with Prime Minister Shinzo Abe saying the government would take "full steps" to ensure the safety of the Japanese people.
+Tokyo said the missile overflew its territory, with Prime Minister Shinzo Abe saying the government would take "full steps" to ensure the safety of the Japanese people.

-SEOUL: North Korea fired a ballistic missile over Japan on Tuesday (Aug 29), South Korea's military and the Japanese government said.
+SEOUL: Nuclear-armed North Korea fired a ballistic missile over Japan on Tuesday (Aug 29), South Korea's military and the Japanese government said, in a major escalation by Pyongyang amid tensions over its weapons ambitions.

-The "unidentified ballistic missile" was launched at around 2057 GMT Monday (4.57am Singapore time) from Sunan, near Pyongyang, the South's Joint Chiefs of Staff said in a statement, saying it travelled east "and over Japan".

-"South Korea and the US are jointly analysing for details," it added.

 Japan's public broadcaster NHK said the missile broke into three pieces and fell into waters off Hokkaido.

-Tokyo also said it overflew its territory, with Prime Minister Shinzo Abe saying the government would take "full steps" to ensure the safety of the Japanese people.
+Tokyo said the missile overflew its territory, with Prime Minister Shinzo Abe saying the government would take "full steps" to ensure the safety of the Japanese people.

 The country's chief government spokesman, Yoshihide Suga, said the missile posed a "serious, grave security threat" to Japan.

-The firing comes days after Pyongyang launched three short-range missiles in what was seen as a minimal provocation after the start of the Ulchi Freedom Guardian South Korean-US joint military exercises.
+The firing comes days after Pyongyang launched three short-range missiles in what analysts said was seen as a minimal provocation after the start of the Ulchi Freedom Guardian South Korean-US joint military exercise, which the North sees as rehearsals for invasion.

 Japan has in the past vowed to shoot down North Korean missiles or rockets that threaten to hit its territory, and deployed its Patriot missile defence system in response to the Guam threat, reports and officials said, with an Aegis destroyer also stationed in the Sea of Japan (East Sea).